simonecorsi/awesome/README.md

 *   [fabiospampinato/is](https://github.com/fabiospampinato/is) - The definitive collection of is\* functions for runtime type checking.
 Lodash-compatible, tree-shakable, with types.

-*   [fastify/env-schema](https://github.com/fastify/env-schema) - Validate your env variable using Ajv and dotenv
+*   [fastify/env-schema](https://github.com/fastify/env-schema) - Validate your env variables using Ajv and dotenv

 *   [terser/terser](https://github.com/terser/terser) - 🗜 JavaScript parser, mangler and compressor toolkit for ES6+